How to Start a Frozen Yogurt Shop

 Step 5: Apply for Business Licenses and Permits

-Dealing with food will typically require education on food safety and licensing to handle food, which is typically administered by the local health department.
+Dealing with food will typically require taking a class on food safety and licensing to handle food, which is typically administered by the local health department.

-Additionally, the is a general business licensing such as a business license, sales tax permit, Employer Identification Number, and more.
+Additionally, general business licensing will be needed such as a state or local business license, sales tax permit, Employer Identification Number, and more.